brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 12. Distributed Databases and CAP

-In plain English, when a database grows beyond what a single computer can handle (in storage, requests per second, or geographic reach), you spread the data across many computers.
+When a database grows beyond what a single computer can handle (in storage, requests per second, or geographic reach), you spread the data across many computers.
 That's powerful but introduces a hard truth called the CAP theorem.
 When computers can't talk to each other across the network (a "partition"), you have to choose between giving stale answers (sacrificing **C**onsistency) or refusing to answer at all (sacrificing **A**vailability).
 You can't have both.
 This trade-off shapes the architecture of every globally-scaled product you use, from Instagram to your bank's mobile app.

 When data outgrows one machine, you have options: